gauravbehere/time-to-interactive/readme.md

  2. If it is available we report TTI as reported by tti-polyfill.
  3. There are instances where TTI reported by tti-polyfill is less than time for loadEventEnd, thus we return max of the two.
 4. If PerformanceLongTaskTiming is not available we fall back to manual polling to check if CPU is busy.
-5. As we get a window of 500ms for which CPU was idle, we report TTI based on the number of cycles we had to wait to see a idle 500ms window.
+5. As we get a window of 500ms for which CPU was idle, we report TTI based on the number of cycles we had to wait to see an idle 500ms window.
 6. We look for the idle window after loadEventEnd has happened so that we are also waiting for network idle state.